40 Grossest Things Found In Food And Fast Food

 Here's one from my home state.
 Easton, Pennsylvania, was the place.
 Nineteen ninety-nine was the year.
 McDonald's was the venue.
 A Big Mac was the food.
 So far, so normal, but did I mention the condom?
 Customer William Smith discovered one between the buns, and the manager on duty gave him two coupons.
 That didn't stop him from filing a suit in which he claimed to have suffered physical and emotional illness.
 A former Easton resident noted that a condom shop was in the same mini-mall as McDonald's.
 The Morning Call newspaper later reported that his lawsuit was dismissed.

-The story above is not the only item on this list in which McDonald’s food is mentioned.
-In fact, it’s not even the only item in which McDonald’s food and a condom are mentioned together.
+The story above is not the only item on this list in which McDonald's food is mentioned.
+In fact, it's not even the only item in which McDonald's food and a condom are mentioned together.
 In 2009, 7-year-old Swiss girl allegedly found a condom in amongst her McDonald's fries.
-Shockingly, local cops determined the prophylactic to be “a health risk.”
+Shockingly, local cops determined the prophylactic to be "a health risk."
 Think that's bad?
-Wait until you read these 25 Shocking Secrets From a Former Fast Food Worker !
+Wait until you read these shocking secrets from fast food workers!

 This is already the second time that bread, innocuous as seems, has cropped up in this litany of food nightmares.
-In 2009, Stephen Forse of Oxfordshire, England, discovered a dead mouse baked into a loaf of bread he’d just bought from the store, CBS News reported.
+In 2009, Stephen Forse of Oxfordshire, England, discovered a dead mouse baked into a loaf of bread he'd just bought from the store.
 That bakery needed a cat.

-A Illinois man who found a mouse in his Mountain Dew took Pepsi to court for encouraging him to drink carbonated vermin.
-The beverage giant disputed the claim, saying that if a mouse had, in fact, been in the can, the Dew would have dissolved it into a “jelly-like substance.”
+An Illinois man who found a mouse in his Mountain Dew took Pepsi to court for encouraging him to drink carbonated vermin.
+The beverage giant disputed the claim, saying that if a mouse had, in fact, been in the can, the Dew would have dissolved it into a "jelly-like substance."
 Think that's scary?
-See where your soda stands on this list of The Top 32 Sodas—Ranked!
+See where your soda stands on this list of every soda ranked for nutrition!

 The British love Indian food.
 Englishwoman Cate Barrett probably loves it slightly less these days.
 As she added a store-bought jar of tikka masala sauce to some chicken she was cooking, she thought it seemed a little lumpy.
 On closer inspection, she noticed whiskers and a tail, which belonged to a complimentary rodent.
 The outcome?
 A heartfelt apology from a grocery chain's manager and a promise that the matter would be investigated.